 Your doctor may recommend that you switch to so-called second-line drugs.
 Some of them aren’t safe to take during pregnancy.
 They can cause birth defects and other problems.
 If you need second-line treatment, you may need to avoid or delay getting pregnant.
 Ask your doctor for counseling.

-After your baby is born, you should be able to breastfeed her safely, even if you’re still taking first-line drugs for TB.
+After your baby is born, you should be able to breastfeed them safely, even if you’re still taking first-line drugs for TB.
 If you’re on isoniazid, keep taking vitamin B6 while you nurse your newborn.

 Although some of the drug will pass into your breast milk, the amount is too little to cause any harm.